smota/Staketrack/docs/TESTING.md

 5. **Keep Tests Fast**: Tests should run quickly to provide immediate feedback
 6. **Test Edge Cases**: Include tests for boundary conditions and error handling
 7. **Maintain Test Independence**: Tests should not depend on other tests or their order
+8. **Keep CI Green**: Always keep the CI test workflow passing on main and development branches

 ## Troubleshooting